Huangxy-Minel/MinelHuang-Website/content/authors/Minel Huang/_index.md

 superuser: true

 # Role/position/tagline
-role: MPhil of Computer Science Engineering
+role: PhD of Computer Science Engineering

 # Organizations/Affiliations to show in About widget
 organizations: